-Action #33: Develop a measurable national action plan addressing the needs and human rights of cluster munition victims and survivors.
-Designate a national focal point, with adequate resources, to develop, implement and monitor the action plan, and ensure that victim assistance is integrated into broader policies, plans and frameworks related to disability, health, education, employment, development and human rights.
+Action #33: Develop a measurable national action plan addressing the needs and rights of cluster munition victims.
+Designate a national focal point, with adequate resources, to develop, implement and monitor the action plan, and ensure that victim assistance corresponds to the needs of victims and is integrated into broader policies, plans and frameworks related to disability, health, education, employment, development and human rights.